lin-yan-rs/Landsat-MSS-registration/README.md

 Reference outputs:
 the results from a successful run of the software, for reference, can be accessed at https://drive.google.com/file/d/1vqpbgicTdABiiypezZ7hKVLUHzljHyJK/view?usp=sharing

 If you use this software, please cite the following paper: Yan, L., Roy, D.P.
 Using Landsat 8 and 9 Operational Land Imager (OLI) data to characterize geometric distortion and improve geometric correction of Landsat Multispectral Scanner (MSS) imagery.
+Remote Sensing of Environment.
+In Review.